NorddeutscherRundfunk/teamcity-jwt-plugin/README.md

 - Enable Build Feature "JWT" on your favourite build
 - Environment variables will be set:
   - JWT: JSON web token
-  - JWK: JSON web key
+  - JWKS: JSON web key set
-- Configure your OIDC consumer to accept the generated JWT, validated by the JWK provided
+- Configure your OIDC consumer to accept the generated JWT, validated by the JWKS provided

 Payload of JWT looks like this
 ```json